YosysHQ-Docs/AppNote-109/docs/source/index.rst

 References
 ==========

+* 1800-2017 - IEEE Standard for SystemVerilog Unified Hardware Design, Specification, and Verification Language.
+* Bustan, D., Korchemny, D., Seligman, E., & Yang, J. (2012).
+SystemVerilog Assertions:
+  Past, present, and future SVA standardization experience.
+IEEE Design & Test of Computers, 29(2), 23-31.
-* An AMBA AXI4 Stream SVA Verification IP for FPV which was used to show some of the properties described in this AppNote can be obtained in: https://github.com/dh73/A_Formal_Tale_Chapter_I_AMBA
+* The AMBA AXI4 Stream SVA Verification IP for FPV which was used to show some of the properties described in this AppNote can be obtained in: https://github.com/dh73/A_Formal_Tale_Chapter_I_AMBA